Blabbermouth

 In such a way that a precise conclusion

-if you are game to use me as your
+game to use me as your partner

-partner in such a debate, it’s not
+in such a debate, it’s not that

-that difficult to find me, and I’m
+difficult to find me, and I’m

 always open and willing to try.